greatdragonian/T0k3n/README.md

 Emitted when the allowance of a spender is approved by the token owner.

+## Aditional Information

+This contract uses the `SafeMath` library to prevent unexpected results when computing new balances.

 ## License

 This smart contract is licensed under the MIT License.